kh-ryu1/kh-ryu1/README.md

 # 👋 Hi, I'm KH Ryu — Electrical Engineer (PE, PMP®)

 Welcome to my engineering portfolio.
-I’m a licensed Professional Engineer (P.E.) with 15+ years of multidisciplinary experience in shipbuilding, offshore oil & gas, and heavy industry.
-My core strengths include power system design, integrated automation and control systems, inspection & commissioning, and marine/OT cybersecurity—bridging engineering deliverables from concept and detailed design through site execution and handover.
-I’m currently based in Korea and authorized to work in both Korea and Canada (Canada: Open Work Permit). 🇰🇷🇨🇦
+I am a licensed Professional Engineer (P.E.) with 15+ years of multidisciplinary experience across shipbuilding, offshore oil & gas, and heavy industries.
+I focus on power system design, integrated automation and control systems, inspection and commissioning, and OT cybersecurity for marine and industrial environments.
+I am currently based in Korea and authorized to work in both Korea and Canada (Canada: Open Work Permit). 🇰🇷🇨🇦

 ---

 ## 🧩 Professional Summary